NASA Prototype Series Profile

 from the final calculations.
 This means participants will be permitted to “drop” their two lowest race finishes during

 the series.
 This may include any race that is missed.
 However, disqualifications for compliance are not eligible to be dropped.

-Series contenders may also elect to participate in any of the two Atlantic or Pacific Series Championships.
+Series contenders may also elect to participate in any of the Atlantic or Pacific Series Championship races.